solana-developers/solana-actions/packages/actions-spec/SPEC-v2.3.md

 - `InlineNextActionLink` - Inline metadata for the next action to be presented to the user immediately after the transaction has confirmed.
 No callback will be made.

-Note: Message signing requires the use of action chaining and is required to return a NextAction of `PostNextActionLink` in order to deliver the generated signature back to the action API.

 ```ts filename="NextActionLink"
 export type NextActionLink = PostNextActionLink | InlineNextActionLink;